mixelpixel/Lambda-School-mini-bootcamp-2/Lesson8/README.md

 ## [@29m50s](https://youtu.be/ffc6Le_UBQI?t=29m50s)
 - Closures
 - Callbacks are where you pass a function into another functions.
-- Higher order functions: functions that return a function.
+- **Higher order functions**: functions that return an anonymous function.
   ```js
   function foo() { // <--- foo(); returns an anonymous function
     return function() {